javiermfriedman/E.L.A.R.A/README.md

 </p>

 A full-stack AI prank call platform.
-Build custom voice agents, pick a target from your contacts, and launch a call — E.L.A.R.A. handles the conversation in real-time over the phone while you sit back and listen to the recording.
+Build custom voice agents, pick a target from your contacts, and launch a call.
+The E.L.A.R.A. server handles the conversation in real-time over the phone while you sit back and listen to the recording.

 The entire interface is styled as a classified military operations terminal: CRT scanlines, neon green on black, glitch effects, and monospace everything.